willow-ahrens/Hyperspecialize.jl/README.md

   @replicable Base.:+(p::PeterNumber, y::@hyperspecialize(Number)) = PeterNumber(p.x + y)
 ```

-  This solution will replicate this definition once for all all concrete
+  This solution will replicate this definition once for all concrete
 subtypes of `Number`.
 This list of subtypes depends on the module load order.
 If Peter's module is loaded first, we get the following behavior: